Kenny Guiton

-Kenny Guiton (born June 27, 1991) is a former American football quarterback who is the wide receivers coach for the Arkansas Razorbacks.
-After being an undrafted free agent in the 2014 NFL Draft, he was invited to mini-camp with the Buffalo Bills in 2014.
+Kenny Guiton (born June 27, 1991) is an American college football coach and former professional quarterback.
+He is the quarterbacks coach for the University of Wisconsin–Madison, after coaching the wide receivers in 2024.
+He most recently was the interim offensive coordinator for the Arkansas Razorbacks.
+After being an undrafted free agent in the 2014 NFL draft, he was invited to mini-camp with the Buffalo Bills in 2014.
 He played college football at Ohio State University.
 He became a coach in 2015 and has also held positions at Houston, Texas, and Louisiana Tech.

 College career

 2012 season

 Kenny Guiton would see his first meaningful playing time in the eighth game of the 2012 season.
-Trailing Purdue 14-20 late in the third quarter, Guiton was brought in to replace injured Braxton Miller.
-Down 14-22 with less than a minute remaining, Guiton lead the Buckeye offense on 61 yard drive, capped off with a touchdown pass to Chris Fields and a game tying two-point conversion pass to Jeff Heuerman.
-The Buckeyes would prevail 29-22 in overtime, preserving an unblemished 8-0 record in a season that Ohio State would finish 12-0.
+Trailing Purdue 14–20 late in the third quarter, Guiton was brought in to replace injured Braxton Miller.
+Down 14–22 with less than a minute remaining, Guiton lead the Buckeye offense on 61 yard drive, capped off with a touchdown pass to Chris Fields and a game tying two-point conversion pass to Jeff Heuerman.
+The Buckeyes would prevail 29–22 in overtime, preserving an unblemished 8–0 record in a season that Ohio State would finish 12–0.

 2013 season

-In the second game of the season against San Diego State, Guiton would again be called upon to replace an injured Braxton Miller.
+In the second game of the season against San Diego State, Guiton was again called upon to replace an injured Braxton Miller.
 Guiton played the remainder of the game and would start the subsequent next two games, all Buckeye victories.

 In his second start, Guiton set an Ohio State single-game record with a six touchdown pass first-half performance against Florida A&M.